THE STEELE GROUP UTAH

 • Compare school districts & charter options

-• Set up MLS listing alerts with Scott
+• Set up MLS listing alerts with the team

 • Decide buy vs. rent-then-buy